itzmeanjan/transferZ/README.md

 # transferz

-A simple Android Application built with &lt;3 using Flutter, for transferring files between devices.
+A simple Android Application built with :heart: using Flutter, for transferring files between devices.